 * After submitting the search request, Firefox driver will display the result page returned by Google.
 The result page shows a list of entries that match the searched text.
 Each of the entry in the list is captured in anchor <a> element and can be accessed using “find_elements_by_class_name” method.
 If used, it will return a list of elements as:

 * The list of items expands to many pages, so we are restricting our code to print first ten entries captured in the anchor tag.
 We are outputting the names of the entries using the “innerHTML” property of the anchor <a> elements:

 i=0 for listitem in lists: print (listitem.get_attribute("innerHTML")) i=i+1 if(i>10): break

-This example gave us a real insight on using Selenium WebDriver and Python together to create a simple test automation script.
+This example gave us a real insight into using Selenium WebDriver and Python together to create a simple test automation script.
 It is a very basic example script.
 We will use other interesting and complicated features of Selenium Library with Python in our upcoming posts.

 Selenium supports cross-browser testing which means we can automate other browsers like Internet Explorer, Google Chrome, Safari and headless browsers like PhantomJS.

 In this section, we will reuse the test script created in the earlier for the Internet Explorer and Google Chrome to verify the cross-browser capabilities of Selenium WebDriver.